 My wish is to hold space for him, in the best way that I know how.
 To show my partner it is safe for him to express the depths of his sadness when it needs to come up.
 In no way does he appear “less of a man”, or weak to me.
 The idea that, that is what can be associated with men who express their emotions makes me sad and frustrated, because I believe it to be the exact opposite.
-I only see strength and bravery.”
+When men cry, I only see strength and bravery.”

 – Alissa H.